xytis/GURPS/Campaigns/Ravnica/05_1_beggar_in_the_tin_street.md

 16 years old.
 He is not very helpful, unless he is given a hefty sum, or interrogated in other means.

-He say that his father Obediah, a fine smith works in the X district.
+He say that his father Obediah, a fine smith works in the Sixth district, close to the Foundry street.

 Clues that can be given:

 - A young woman came over today, and bought two pickaxes.
-She looked stunning, with a dark long dress and pale skin.
+She looked stunning, with a long dark dress and pale skin.
 Her arms were quite long.
 She picked two identical pickaxes and ordered her thrull to carry them.
 Then she paid in gold and left.
 - Large looking Rakdos Cultist bought a replacement for his pickaxe, he chose